forseti-security/resource-policy-evaluation-library/README.md

 # Uses

-* [Forseti Policy Engine](https://github.com/cleardataeng/forseti-policy-enforcer) - The Forseti Policy Engine uses micromanger for evaluation and enforcment of Google Cloud resources.
-It uses a Stackdriver log export to a Pub/Sub topic to trigger enforcement
+* [Forseti Real-time Enforcer](https://github.com/forseti-security/real-time-enforcer) - The Forseti Real-time enforcer uses rpe-lib for the evaluation and enforcement of policy for Google Cloud resources.
+It uses a Stackdriver log export to a Pub/Sub topic to trigger enforcement.